respondcreate/django-versatileimagefield/docs/deleting_created_images.rst

 Deleting Created Images
 =======================

+.. note:: The deletion API was added in version 1.3

 ``VersatileImageField`` ships with a number of useful methods that make it easy to delete unwanted/stale images and/or clear out their associated cache entries.

 The docs below all reference this example model: